Ann-Anahit/drf_api/README.md

 ## Profiles

 On the profiles page you can see a list of profiles and each profile contains the owner, created_at, updated_at, name, bio and image fields.
-The is_owner, following_id, events_count, followers_count, following_count and messages fields have also been added to the serializer.
+The is_owner, following_id, events_count, followers_count, following_count have been added to the serializer.

 ![profiles](documentation/images/profiles.png)